innerr/ticat/README.md

 useful for develeping.

-The default data-scale is "1", we use "4" here.
+The default data scale is 1, we use 4 for a test.
-And we add a jitter detecting scanning step after benchmark, this command also have `@ready` tag, the author want us to found it.
+We add a jitter detecting step after benchmark, this command also have the `@ready` tag so we found it.
 ```
 $> ticat {bench.scale=4} dev.bench : cluster.jitter-scan
 ```

-This command sequence runs perfectly,
+This command sequence runs perfectly.
 But it's annoying to type all those every time.

 So we save it to a `flow` with name `xx`:
 ```
 $> ticat {bench.scale=4} dev.bench : cluster.jitter-scan : flow.save xx
 ```
-Using it in coding is fun:
+Using it in coding is convenient:
 ```
-...
 (code editing)
 $> ticat xx
 (code editing)